Giants' Dexter Lawrence in a rush to be Defensive Player of Year front-runner

 Giants backup quarterback Drew Lock agreed . . . eventually.
 His first instinct was to say that Watt is more dangerous and difficult to game-plan for because with Lawrence rushing up the middle “you can see him coming.”
 But then Lock reconsidered and gave his unofficial vote to his teammate because of Lawrence’s play against the run and the anomaly of his position.

 That he is doing this as a 340-pound nose tackle makes it all the more astounding.
-Only three other interior linemen have ever led the league in sacks: John Randle with 15.5 in 1997, LaRoi Glover with 17.0 in 2000, and Aaron Donald with 20.5 in 2018.
+Only three other interior linemen have ever led the league in sacks: John Randle with 15.5 in 1997, La'Roi Glover with 17.0 in 2000, and Aaron Donald with 20.5 in 2018.

-“Dexter Lawrence is a problem, he is,” Steelers coach Mike Tomlin warned.
+“Dexter Lawrence is a problem, he is,” Steelers coach Mike Tomlin said.
 “He’s a problem in the running game, he’s a problem in the passing game.
 I think he leads the NFL in sacks, but he’s just a dominant, dominant player.”

-Lawrence shied away from any talk about winning the season’s highest honor for a defender.
-“I don’t know, man,” he said.
-“My focus is on winning and helping the team.”
-He is a big reason why the Giants led the NFL with 31 sacks entering Week 8, their highest total at this point in a season since 1985.
+He is a big reason why the Giants lead the NFL with 31 sacks, their highest total at this point in a season since 1985.
 Last year the Giants had 11 sacks through seven games and finished the season with 34.

 But Lawrence was less coy when asked if he believes there is anyone in the league who can block him at the level he is playing right now.

 “The answer is always no,” he said.
 “You have the confidence in yourself to where you believe nobody can and you have to prove it each and every week.
-Obviously we’re pros and we get got sometimes and that’s the nature of the business, but my mindset is ‘I’m going to get you more than you get me.’ ”
+Obviously we’re pros and we get got sometimes and that’s the nature of the business, but my mindset is, ‘I’m going to get you more than you get me.’ ”

 He also laughed at the “Instagram moves” that gain social media fame while his sacks generally result from overpowering people.